Providence Presbyterian – Lowndesville, South Carolina

 South Carolina | SC Picture Project | Abbeville County Photos | Providence Presbyterian

 Providence Presbyterian Church in the Abbeville County town of Lowndesville was organized in 1841 as a result of the merging of two local smaller churches, New Harmony Presbyterian and Providence.
-This church was built the following year and originally included a slave gallery as well as a separate entrance for slaves.
+The first minister to serve the church of 80 charter members was the Reverend John D. Wilson.
+This church was built on two-and-a-half acres the following year and originally included a slave gallery as well as a separate entrance for slaves.

 Providence Presbyterian was significantly remodeled in 1886.
 Alterations included removing the slave gallery and adding the building’s corner entrance and campanile, or bell tower.
 The stove that was placed in the church in 1842 remains there today.
 Providence Presbyterian Church is a member of the Presbyterian Church (U.S.A.) denomination.